King William's College: General Knowledge Paper (GKP)

 Since 1904, the College has set an annual general knowledge test, known as the General Knowledge Paper (GKP).
 In the past pupils sat the test twice: once unseen on the day before the Christmas holidays, and again when they returned to school in the New Year, after spending the holiday researching the answers.
 The test is now voluntary.
 It is well known to be highly difficult, a common score for the unseen test is just two correct answers from the list (180 questions in 2018).
 The best scores are 40 to 50 for the unseen test and about 270 out of 360 for the second sitting.
 Traditionally, the best scorers were given a half day free from school, while anyone doing particularly badly was given a detention.

 The quiz is always introduced with the following Latin motto: Scire ubi aliquid invenire possis, ea demum maxima pars eruditionis est, which translates as: "To know where you can find anything is, after all, the greatest part of erudition."

 The quiz is popular with non-pupils.
 It appears on the school's website, and has been published in The Guardian since 1951.

 The current quizmaster is Dr Pat Cullen, a retired general practitioner, who has been setting the quiz since 1997.
-He reports that he now checks questions by typing them into Google and changing them if necessary to make sure the answers cannot be found immediately.
+He reports that he now checks questions by typing them into Google and changing them if necessary to ensure the answers cannot be found immediately.

-Today the GKP is sent home to parents; there is a prize, presented at Founders' Day, for the winning family.
+Today, the GKP is sent home to parents; there is a prize, presented at Founders' Day, for the winning family.
 There is great competition between the local Manx families over this test.